 The single directional arrow button within the Gantry: section allows you to move the head in the X and Y axis.
-Pressing the Front Arrow button moves the head assembly to the front of the gantry.
+Pressing moves the head assembly to the front of the gantry.

-The two directional arrow buttons within the Stage: section allow you to move the platen (Z) up or down.
+The two directional arrow buttons within the Stage: section allow you to move the platen (Z) up

-- Up: pressing the Up Arrow button moves the Z stage to the mid-Z position. - Down: pressing the Down Arrow button moves the Z stage to the lower-Z position.
+- Up: pressing moves the Z stage to the mid-Z position. - Down: pressing moves the Z stage to the lower-Z position.